Tantalum-Labs/RFC1918Discovery/README.md

 ## Use

-   Note: You must run this script as root due to raw packet access.
+   > **Note:** You must run this script as root due to raw packet access.

-   Note: If masscan-*-rfc1918.txt files already exists you will be asked if you want to overwrite or skip massscan.
+   > **Note:** If masscan-*-rfc1918.txt files already exists you will be asked if you want to overwrite or skip massscan.
 Skipping will result in the report generation from the existing files.

-   note: Doesn't work under WSL due to raw socket limitations.
+   > **Note:** Doesn't work under WSL due to raw socket limitations.

    Full scan (default, extensive port set):
    ```bash